Playing with Messi is a huge incentive for Lautaro Martinez - Setien | Goal.com

 He had only a limited impact in his debut season with Inter, playing understudy behind ex-club captain Mauro Icardi until the striker's falling-out with Nerazzurri management.

-But Icardi's exit to Paris Saint-Germain and the arrival of Antonio Conte have transformed Lautaro's prospects, making him one of Europe's hottest properties up front.
+But Icardi's exit to PSG and the arrival of Antonio Conte at Inter have transformed Lautaro's prospects, making him one of Europe's hottest properties up front.

 The 22-year-old's form has also pushed him into the Argentina first team alongside Messi and having scored nine international goals in just 17 appearances he stands out as top scorer under Lionel Scaloni.